andresmechali/tp-challenge/README.md

 by Andrés Mechali

-# Table of Contents

-- Introduction
-- Instructions
-  - Demo
-  - Using Docker
-  - Without Docker
-    - Install
-    - Run
-- Architecture
-  - Folder structure
-  - Libraries
-- Further improvements
-  - Testing
-  - Responsive design

 # Introduction

 The widget that I built has the intention to display a list of reviews, provided in the file `reviews.json`, and a series of details for the chosen review.
-It also provides a brief summary about the product, based both in a fake productName and in the given reviews.
+It also provides a brief summary about the product, based both on a fake productName and in the given reviews.
 For styling, I would have liked to use [styled components]('https://www.styled-components.com/'), which I think is great, but the task was to use custom SASS.